GM-Samuelstein/alx-system_engineering-devops/0x00-shell_basics/README.md

 <h1 align="center" >0x00:  SHELL BASICS</h1>
 This directory contains some executable scripts that perform different basic shell functions.
-Below, you will find a short description of what each script is doing.
+There are a total of 20 scripts written here, and below, you will find a short description of what each script is doing.

 | Script Name | Description|
 | --- | --- |